Prince Henry Cliff Walk (Between Katoomba and Leura)

 Buttenshaw Bridge

-The original bridge was built in 1936 and was replaced with a modern 14 metres long steel bridge in 2015 by the Blue Mountains City Council.
+The original bridge was built in 1936 and was replaced by a modern 14-metre long steel bridge in 2015 by the Blue Mountains City Council.

 The views from this remarkable piece of engineering, across a deep rock chasm on the cliff edge, are pretty special.